Our self-relationship shapes how we choose, adapt, and live — even when we’re not aware of it.

 1. Self-Knowledge

-The one that feels familiar.
+The one that feels familiar when no one is watching.

-Without self-knowledge, we confuse conditioning with character.
+Without honest self-knowledge, we confuse conditioning with character.

 2. Self-Image

 Self-image is not how we look.
+It is how we see ourselves being seen.

 3. How We Treat Ourselves in Moments That Matter